mtkresearch/OrthogonalConvolutions/README.md

-# To run the main programming
+### To run the main program using the desired config file
 python3 main.py --config config.json